imohamnur/Discord-AI-Chatbot/README.md

 # Discord Chatbot with Profanity Filter using OpenAI

-This is a Discord chatbot implemented in Python that utilizes the OpenAI GPT-3.5-turbo model for generating responses.
+This is a Discord chatbot implemented in Python that uses the OpenAI GPT-3.5-turbo model for generating responses.
 The bot also includes a profanity filter using the `better_profanity` library to censor and handle inappropriate language.

 ## Prerequisites